micovery/apigee-drupal8-dev-portal/README.md

 ## Apigee Drupal8 Developer Portal Kickstart

-This repo contains a Dockerfile for building the an container image with the following components:
+This repo contains a Dockerfile for building a container image with the following components:

 * [Apache 2](https://httpd.apache.org/)
 * [MariaDB 10](https://mariadb.com/)